-Authors of [26] introduced SPARQL as a language to describe the pre-conditions and postconditions of OWL-S Web services as well as user requests.
+Authors of [23] introduced SPARQL as a language to describe the preconditions and postconditions of OWL-S Web services as well as user requests.
 They implemented a matchmaker that works through agents called SPARQLent (SPARQL agent).
 In this approach, a complete discovery solution of their algorithm is discussed and shows how SPARQL queries are used to modify and query the agent's knowledge base.
-Finally, they evaluated their proposal against OWLS-MX via SME2 test tool.
+Finally, they evaluated their proposal against OWLS-MX via SME2 test tool [40].

-Although the method offered in [26] is based on pre and post-conditions of Web services and goals, their evaluation is performed based on OWLS-TC V3.
-While presented Web services descriptions in this test collection are without pre and post-conditions.
-In addition, our pre-filtering stages could be also useful to avoiding SPARQL agent to load the all available Web services on the repository and as a result cause to further improvement to their agent performance.
+Although the method offered in [23] is based on pre- and postconditions of Web services and goals, their evaluation is performed based on OWLS-TC V3, while presented Web services descriptions in this test collection are without preand postconditions.
+In addition, our prefiltering stages could be also useful in avoiding SPARQL agent to load all available Web services on the repository and as a result cause further improvement to their agent performance.

 Amorim et al. discuss a hybrid matchmaker called OWL-S Discovery.
-It is combination of semantic filters based on input and output parameters of requested/advertised services and analysing each neighbour relationship in domain ontology [27].
-Authors employed five levels of semantic similarity between input and output parameters, namely exact, plug-in, subsume, fail and sibling.
+It is a combination of semantic filters based on input and output parameters of requested/advertised services and analysing each neighbour relationship in domain ontology [24].
+Authors employed five levels of semantic similarity between input and output parameters, namely, exact, plug-in, subsume, fail, and sibling.
 Also, in order to analyse each neighbour relationship in the concepts, they use a dictionary to classify the concepts.
-Based on this dictionary, concepts are either identical, synonymous or neither synonymous nor identical, as in our work.
-At the end they compare their work with Paolucci's approach [23] and the hybrid algorithm OWLS-MX through OWLS-TC v3 test collection.
+Based on this dictionary, concepts are either identical or synonymous or neither synonymous nor identical, as in our work.
+At the end they compare their work with Paolucci's approach [41] and the hybrid algorithm OWLS-MX through OWLS-TC v3 test collection.
 Our proposal also can be applied to the top of OWL-S Discovery to further improve discovery processes.
-But our work uses a more expressive model to describe user requests and Web services descriptions as they contain pre and post conditions.
+But our work uses a more expressive model to describe user requests and Web services descriptions as they contain preand postconditions.